Toluna-IP/tolunaintegratedpaneldocs/memberrouting/encryption.md

 ### [End Page Redirects](/memberrouting/endpages)

 When redirecting members back to Partner’s end pages, we can append an encrypted value to the query string.
-(This is only available on the terminate and qualified redirects.)
 The value being encrypted is the redirect URL itself, including a trailing "&".

 > Note: When setting redirect URLs, Toluna will append the trailing "&" automatically.